andrewdyer/react-document-meta-manager/README.md

-# React Package Template
+# React Document Metadata

-A package to help you set the document title dynamically.
+A flexible and dynamic package designed to help you manage document metadata, such as the title and other meta tags, in your React application.

+> This package currently focuses on managing the document title, with plans to expand its functionality to other meta tags in the future.

 ## License